Clients tell me that working with me can be demanding. We cover a lot of ground, and we have an agreed-upon accountability program.

 - We will discuss your goals for our training together.

 - I will give you my best estimate regarding how many training sessions you will need to reach your goals (or some of your goals).

-- I will do some preliminary training with your dog (s) as time allows.
+- I will do preliminary training with your dog (s) as time allows.

 Before we meet:

-As we work together, I will diagnose the problem based on my knowledge of learning theory (the science of how animals learn) and my observations of your dog—rather than relying on interpretation.
+During this consult, I will give you information about your dog’s current behavior based on my knowledge of learning theory (the science of how animals learn) and my observations of your dog—rather than relying on interpretation.
 For example, I might notice that the dog is barking and snarling at other dogs on a leash, but your dog plays nicely when he is off-leash.
-This observation suggests that the dog is leash-reactive, which is a specific type of aggression.
+This observation suggests that the dog is leash-reactive, a specific type of aggression.

-Once we have discussed your goals and I interact and observe your dog, I will:
+Based on your goals and my interaction with your dog, I will: